What is Amazon Prime Day? Amazon Prime Day has become a global shopping event and is likely to be one…

 The Amazon 3PL Trap

 Let’s face it.

 Most everyone knows about Amazon.
 They’re the leading e-retailer in the United States with over 232 Billion Dollars in sales in 2018 alone.
-Not to mention roughly 100 Million Prime Members, 300 Million active customer accounts worldwide, and an average 27% revenue growth year-over-year.
+Not to mention roughly 100 Million Amazon Prime Members, 300 Million active customer accounts worldwide, and an average 27% revenue growth year-over-year.

 With these kinds of numbers, it’s easy to see they are a force to be reckoned with.

 If you sell products online, you know Amazon runs a program called FBA (Fulfillment by Amazon).
-This third-party logistics (3PL) service allows other businesses to utilize Amazon’s massive infrastructure to provide order fulfillment for their own customers.
-Amazon is the largest third-party logistics (3PL) company in the world.
+This third-party logistics provider (3PL) service allows other businesses to utilize Amazon’s massive infrastructure to provide order fulfillment for their own customers.
+Amazon is the largest third-party logistics providers (3PL) company in the world.

 Basically, you ship your inventory to Amazon, advertise your products for sale on the web, and the online powerhouse takes care of the rest.
 Pick, pack, ship, and even customer service — all done on your behalf.

 Seems like a great way for small to medium sized organizations to do business, right?

 Well, not so fast.
 Once you stop and take a closer look, FBA may not be the all-in-one logistics answer you thought it was and here’s why

 High Costs That Continue to Rise